nilsj/LatexOutliner/README.md

 [fb]: https://github.com/aziz/SublimeFileBrowser

 ## Todos
-- move items in outline view
+- indent/outdent items in outline view
 - create new Heading
 - create new TextSnippet
 - generate outline.tex from outline
 - import outline from filesystem
 - export outline to filesystem

-### Later
-- Determine the ID if the window used with LO and pass it to all commands
+- Zoom in outline (focus on a section)

 ### Wishlist
 - Drag'n'Drop outline